 Never heard him called a negro.
 People in those days said nothing about such things [Ibid., deposition of Daniel Stout].

 Many of these light-skinned communities were isolated from both the white and former slave populations after the Civil War.
+Emancipation brought a lower status to many former free persons of color when the division of society went from free and slave to white and black.
 Mobile Hobson was the descendant of Ann Hobson, a white woman of Elizabeth City County, and a slave.
 He was a very old man when interviewed by the Virginia Writers Project which described him as "Grecian featured with skin as white as a white man's."
 He described events in Poquoson, Virginia, after the Civil War:

 We used to go to de white churches fo' de war; an' arter dey started schools dey say we was Injuns.
 Well, we was, too, partly.
 But we wasn't no Negroes.
 First dey say we couldn't go in de white church no more.
 Well, we stopped goin'.
 Den when dey start de schools, dey say we couldn't go to de white schoolhouse.
 Some wouldn't go to de colored schoolhouse, an' some would.
 My dad wouldn't let us go to school wid de Negroes, so we didn't git no schoolin.
 When it come to marryin' we was in a worse fix.
 Couldn't marry white an' we wasn't aimin to marry colored.
 Started in to marryin' each other an' we been marryin' close cousins ever since [WPA, The Negro in Virginia, 36].
 (The foreword to the 1994 printing warns that a thicker dialect was added in some interviews).

 And a study in 1886 described these groups and their relations with the newly freed slaves: